Tennessee State Guard: History

-State militias
+Origins

 The Tennessee State Guard traces its origins to the American Revolution.
 During the Battle of King's Mountain, approximately four hundred volunteers from the area known today as Tennessee crossed the mountains into North Carolina to fight against the British Army and Loyalist militias.
 They contributed significantly to the Patriot victory.

 Tennessee militias served in battle again in the War of 1812 under Andrew Jackson.
 After participating in the Battle of Horseshoe Bend, they served with distinction in the Battle of New Orleans, a major American victory in the conflict.

 During the Mexican–American War, the nickname "The Volunteer State" became associated with Tennessee.
 When asked by President Polk to provide two infantry regiments and one cavalry regiment, Tennessee provided approximately ten times that number of volunteers.

 On May 7, 1861, in the early months of the American Civil War, The State of Tennessee entered into a military league with the Confederate States of America.
 The Tennessee General Assembly authorized Governor Isham G. Harris to organize and equip a provisional force of volunteer state troops.
 The organization of the force took place on May 9, 1861.
 The General Assembly resolved June 29, 1861 that the Governor was authorized to place at the disposal of the Confederate States the volunteer forces of Tennessee, and to place the defense of the state in the hands of the President of the Confederacy.
 July 31, 1861 the Governor ordered the officers of the provisional army should muster their commands for the inspection of senior officers from the Confederacy.
 Rolls of companies and regiments were to be turned over to the Confederate inspectors, which would act as a formal transfer of the troops from the State of Tennessee to the Confederate States.
 The transfer was concluded on August 7, 1861.
 The Provisional Army of Tennessee formed the core of the Confederate Army of Tennessee.

+Reconstruction Era

 During the Reconstruction Era, violent activity by the white supremacist Ku Klux Klan (KKK) and former Confederate partisans led Governor William G. Brownlow to establish the Tennessee State Guard as a state militia to counter these anti-Reconstruction efforts.
 The Tennessee State Guard was a coalition drawn from white Unionists and Radical Republicans, as well as black freedmen; seven companies contained black soldiers, including one commanded entirely by black officers.
 During the Reconstruction Era, the Tennessee State Guard was used "to police elections, protect recently enfranchised freedmen, and thwart the operations of paramilitary groups such as the Ku Klux Klan."